christiancthomas/game-launch-budget-optimization/README.md

 allocation decisions may rely on intuition or historical habits, which can lead to suboptimal results (unrealized ROI, lost revenue, poor ad spend, etc.).

-This project uses quadratic programming to determine the optimal allocation of marketing budgets across channels.
-By modeling diminishing returns, budget constraints, and channel-specific caps, it aims to maximize conversions (or revenue) while providing transparency into trade-offs and sensitivity to changes.
+I used quadratic programming methods here to determine the optimal allocation of marketing budgets across channels.
+By modeling diminishing returns, budget constraints, and channel-specific caps, you can theoretically maximize conversions (or revenue).

+This project is still in a prototype stage.
+If you're using this for real budget decisions, you should definitely validate the response curves against your historical data first.
+The default parameters are based on what I've seen in gaming but YMMV.

+🎮

 ## Business Context

-In a competitive launch environment, every marketing dollar counts.
+In the gaming industry, budgets are limited.
+So every dollar counts.
 Game publishers and marketing teams need to:

 1. Justify spend allocation with data-driven reasoning